This Executive Employment Agreement ("Agreement") is made effective as of July 1, 2005 ("Effective Date"), by and between Peregrine Systems, Inc., a

 with Company and for a period of one (1) year after the termination of such employment, Executive will not, either directly or indirectly, separately or in association with others, solicit,

-encourage or attempt to hire any of Company's employees or causing others to solicit or encourage any of Company's employees to discontinue their employment with Company.
+encourage or attempt to hire any of Company's employees or cause others to solicit or encourage any of Company's employees to discontinue their employment with Company.

 12. Injunctive Relief.
 Executive acknowledges that Executive's breach of the covenants contained in sections

 9-11 (collectively "Covenants") would cause irreparable injury to Company and agrees that in the event of any such breach, Company shall be entitled to seek from the arbitrator (or, where